2nd Armored Division (France): Liberation of Paris

-Alsace & Lorraine
+Alsace and Lorraine

 The 2nd Division later fought in the tank battles in Lorraine.
 On 13 September 1944 at the town of Dompaire 'Groupement Langlade' destroyed the German 112th Panzer Brigade.
-Subsequently, the 2nd Division operated with U.S. forces during the assault into the Vosges Mountains.
-Serving as the armored exploitation force for the U.S. XV Corps, the 2nd Division forced the Saverne Gap and thrust forward boldly, unbalancing German defenses in northern Alsace and liberating Strasbourg on 23 November 1944.
+Subsequently, the 2nd Division operated with US forces during the assault into the Vosges Mountains.
+Serving as the armoured exploitation force for the US XV Corps, the 2nd Division forced the Saverne Gap and thrust forward boldly, unbalancing German defences in northern Alsace and liberating Strasbourg on 23 November 1944.
 The Presidential Unit Citation was awarded to the division for this action.

 Fighting in Alsace until the end of February 1945, the 2nd Division was later deployed to reduce the Royan Pocket on the western coast of France in March–April 1945.

 Germany

 After forcing the Germans in the Royan Pocket to surrender on 18 April 1945, the 2nd Division crossed France again to rejoin the Allied 6th Army Group for final operations in Germany.
-Operating with the U.S. 12th Armored Division, elements of the French 2nd Armored Division pursued the remnants of German Army Group G across Swabia and Bavaria, occupying the town of Bad Reichenhall on 4 May 1945.
+Operating with the US 12th Armored Division, elements of the French 2nd Armored Division pursued the remnants of German Army Group G across Swabia and Bavaria, occupying the town of Bad Reichenhall on 4 May 1945.
 Eventually, the 2nd Division finished its campaigning at the Nazi resort town of Berchtesgaden in Southeastern Germany.